rubra-ai/rubra/docs/docs/inference/transformers.md

 ---

 sidebar_position: 3
 title: HuggingFace Transformers
 ---

 Hugging Face's [transformers](https://huggingface.co/docs/transformers/index) is an open-source library designed to facilitate the use of natural language processing (NLP) models.
 You can directly run Rubra's LLMs using the `transformers` library with the support of Rubra's inferencing tool package, [rubra_tools](https://github.com/rubra-ai/rubra-tools/tree/main).
 This guide will walk you through the steps to seamlessly integrate and utilize Rubra's models with the `transformers` library.

 ## Prerequisites

 :::info
 Before you move forward, it's recommended to use a GPU, which can significantly speed up the inference processes.
 :::

-*pip install rubra-tools, torch, transformers:*
+### Install Required Packages
+Use pip to install the necessary Python packages:
 ```
 pip install rubra_tools torch==2.3.0 transformers
 ```

-*Use npm to install package `jsonrepair` to help fix some rare edgecases.*
+Use npm to install the `jsonrepair` package to help fix some rare edge cases:
 ```
 npm install jsonrepair
 ```

 ## Quickstart

-### 1. load a rubra function calling model:
+### 1. Load a Rubra Model
 ```python
 from transformers import AutoTokenizer, AutoModelForCausalLM
 import torch